bisq-network/bisq/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
    SUPPORT REQUESTS: This is for reporting bugs in the Bisq app.
-   If you have a support request, please join #support on Bisq's Keybase team over at https://keybase.io/team/Bisq -->
+   If you have a support request, please join #support on Bisq's Matrix Space over at https://bisq.chat
+-->

 ### Description